Moderner 55 qm Schärenkreuzer von Hakan Södergren Modern 55 square metre Skerrycruiser by Håkan Södergren sailing upwind in smooth water

-Can you design, build and sail a 49 foot boat with stoop height below deck?
-Yes you can, if you are a Swede and mostly interested in sailing.
-What a pleasure edging windward this 55 sqm boat sitting on the ergonomically shaped coaming with small deflections on the tiller.
+Can you design, build and sail a 49-foot boat offering just stoop height below deck?
+Yes you can, if you are a Swede and more focused on sailing than amenities below deck.
+And what a pleasure it is edging this 55 m2 Skerry cruiser windward, sitting on the ergonomically shaped coaming with small deflections on the tiller.
 The sensation of dinghy feeling aboard a 15 m racer.
+This is the nearly forgotten essence of sailing.

 And what a feast to watch this sled in ideal conditions in smooth water.
 The wedge-shaped cabin with the sleek windows is familiar from modern boats.
 And who else sloped the transom from the aft deck to the breakaway edge like Håkan Södergren?
 At the beginning of the 1980s, this 55 was built as en riktig femtifemman, a real 55 square metre boat.

-The rudder blade guided aft of the keel according to the sqm boat rule
+Rudder blade attached to the keel according to the sqm boat rule

 Upwind fun machine

 A few years earlier, Fisksätra Varv had stopped building the S30 and Swede 55 cruising version derived from the classy square metre boat.
 These were family-friendly cruising boats with concessions to on-board life, thus no true sqm boats.
-However 304 S30s and 27 Swede 55s were quite a success.
+However, 304 S30s and 27 Swede 55s were quite a success.
 Södergren’s 55 according to the 1925 sqm boat rule was an attempt to extend this.
+This article describes the early development of the class since 1908 and the finally revised Skerry Cruiser Rule of 1925.

-To answer the obvious comfort question straight away: There is full standing height in the open sliding hatch, otherwise stoop height.
-Onboard toilet and galley yes, four berths plus two in the saloon plus an inboard engine.
+To answer the commonly asked comfort question straight away: There is full standing height in the open sliding hatch, otherwise stoop height below the cabin roof.
+Onboard toilet and galley yes, four berths plus two in the saloon, plus an inboard engine.
 Whatever is possible on a 15 m file with a width of 2 ½ m and is really needed on board.
 You push the 5 tons from the berth, turn her into the wind and start heading towards your sailing nirvana.
-There is room for wine or a beer in the bilge, a comfortable double bed under the skylight in the front and, of course, a cooker for morning coffee.
-Sanitary needs are taken care of in the clubhouse or in the water around the berth somewhere in the beautiful swedish archipelago.
+There is room for wine or a beer in the bilge, a comfortable double bed under the skylight in the front and, of course, a cooker for the morning coffee.
+Sanitary needs are taken care of in the clubhouse or in the water around the berth, somewhere in the beautiful Swedish skerries.

-Four bunks plus main cabin: Room for a couple or a family
+Four bunks plus main cabin: Basic amenities for a couple or a family

 First new 55 sqm boat since 1934